ChrisGrindereng/Metronome-Clock/README.md

 <img src="./Screenshots/MetronomeClock_Home.png"/>

-###Challenges Faced & Solutions Used:
+### Challenges Faced & Solutions Used:

 The biggest challenge I faced was setting up count down function of the clock.
-Solving this came down to selecting which of the many different date and time functions that exist in JavaScript.
+Solving this came down to selecting which of the many different date and time objects provided in JavaScript.
 Ultimately I decided to use new Date() so I could apply the simple time functions like getHours() and then simply perform the proper mathematical operation on to return the time I needed.

 <img src="./Screenshots/MetronomeClock_code.png"/>